<mt:SubCategories>

 sort_order

-Specifies the sort order of the category labels.
+Specifies the sort order.
 Values “ascend” (default) and “descend”.
 This attribute is ignored if sort_method has been set.

 <!-- do something -->